hculap/meteor-wit/README.md

 [Wit.ai](https://wit.ai) is natural language for developers service, which allows you to create your own Bot Engine.
 See the [docs](https://wit.ai/docs) for more information.

 This package is wrapper for npm node-wit Node.js SDK.
-Package has been adapted for meteor, npm deps has been removed, request package has beend replaced by meteor HTTP package and old ES5 code has beed migrated to ES6.
+This package has been adapted for meteor, npm dependencies have been removed, request package has been replaced by meteor HTTP package, and old ES5 code has beed migrated to ES6.

 ## Installation